Skip to Content

 To install Flute CMS you need:

-• Composer 2.0 and higher (only for Composer installation)
+• Composer 2.0 or higher (only for Composer installation)

 • PDO PHP extension